IngeSimo/ESP32_C64_CLOCK/README.md

 - Time
 - HTU21D Temp & Humidity

-Works in NTP mode if connection is available or switch to RTC mode
+Works in NTP mode if connection is available or automatically switch to RTC mode, when NTP mode is available the RTC is automatically synced.